johnny-morrice/house-of-dangerous-kittens/README.txt

 gcc
 rake

-Build the game:
+Play the game:

-rake build
+rake play

 The game is placed in work/kittens